14 Best Baby Gates for Stairs and Doorways

 Best Baby Gate for Stairs With Banisters

-Not all banisters are created equal, which is why this KidCo gate is one of the best baby gates for stairs with banisters.
-If it doesn’t work on your staircase with all the bells and whistles it already comes with, you can buy an additional gate installation kit to customize the gate to fit just about any banister.
-This baby gate also has a directional stop so it won’t swing past the stairs, making it one of the best baby gates for stairs on the market now.
+Not all banisters are the same, which is why this KidCo gate is one of the best baby gates for stairs with banisters.
+If it doesn’t work on your staircase with the hardware it already comes with, you can buy an additional gate installation kit to customize the gate to fit just about any banister.
+Plus, it has an easy one-handed release button and a directional stop so it won’t swing past the stairs, making it a great baby gate for stairs with banisters or without.

 Best Top-of-Stairs Baby Gate

-This hardware-mounted baby gate is perfect for the top of stairs with its four-point mount and door swing control (which you can set to swing one way or both).
-It’s easy to install, sturdy, extra tall and expandable up to four feet, so it will definitely give you the coverage you need.
-And it comes in an unobtrusive light wood finish.
-This baby gate even comes complete with a red/green lock indicator, so you don’t have to guess whether the gate is locked or not.
-Red means locked and safe; green means unlocked and keep baby away.
+This hardware-mounted baby gate from Evenflo is perfect for the top of stairs, with its four-point mount and door swing control (which you can set to swing one way or both).
+It’s easy to install, sturdy, extra tall and expandable up to four feet, so it’ll definitely give you the coverage you need.
+This top-of-stairs baby gate even comes complete with a red/green lock indicator, so you don’t have to guess whether the gate is locked or not: Red means locked and safe; green means unlocked.

-Evenflo Easy Walk Thru Top of Stairs Gate, $40, Babies R Us
+Buy it: Evenflo Easy Walk Thru Top of Stairs Gate, $65, Amazon.com

 Best Baby Gate for Bottom of Stairs

-When you’re talking about the best baby gates for stairs, remember that the bottom of the staircase is an enticing prospect for any new crawler or walker.
+When you’re looking around for baby gates for stairs, remember that the bottom of the staircase is an enticing prospect for any new crawler or walker.
 The auto-lock feature makes this Cardinal model, available in classic black or white aluminum, one of the best baby gates for stairs–just swing the gate shut and it closes automatically with a satisfying click that tells you the area is safe and secure.

 Best Hardware-Mounted Baby Gate for Doorways

-North States Easy Swing & Lock Gate, $38, Amazon.com
+Buy it: North States Easy Swing & Lock Gate, $73, Amazon.com

 Size matters when you have wide doorways and rooms but still want to keep baby safe.
-You can still find the best baby gates; you just need to look closely at the width specifications.
-This best baby gate for a wide opening from Regalo, made of steel and available in black or white, can be pressure mounted or hardware mounted and expands to 52 inches.
-That’s a whole lot of coverage!
+Luckily, there are plenty that’ll work for you among the best baby gates out there—you just need to look closely at the width specifications.
+This extra-wide baby gate from Regalo can be pressure-mounted or hardware-mounted and expands to 56 inches.
+That’s a whole lot of doorway coverage!

 Best Tall Baby Gate

-Summer Infant Multi-Use Deco Extra Tall Walk-Thru Gate, $56, Amazon.com
+Buy it: Summer Infant Multi-Use Deco Extra Tall Walk-Thru Gate, $54, Amazon.com

-Stylishly fashioned out of sleek aluminum, you could put up this hip swing gate in an industrial-chic loft and people will simply assume it’s part of the design.
-Besides form, it’s got function too.
-A quick-release wall mount allows you to put it away when you have grown-up guests over, and put it right back up when someone suddenly shows up with their kid.
+Stylishly fashioned out of sleek aluminum, you could put up this swing gate in an industrial-chic loft and people will assume it’s part of the design.
+But this Best of Baby 2018 winner boasts both form and function: A quick-release wall mount allows you to put it away when you have grown-up guests over, and put it right back up when someone suddenly shows up with their kid.
 You can station it across openings 26.5 to 40 inches wide virtually anywhere in the house, thanks to its integrated tuning system that abuts snugly to any wall, even when it’s not level.

 Best Baby Gate for Irregular Spaces

 You can mark off a good span of adults-only territory (or baby playspace, depending on how you look at it) with this extra-wide baby gate.
-Easy-to-angulate panels adjust up to 141 inches, so you can easily fence open kitchens and double-wide staircases.
-Parent reviewers love the less-than-30-minute set-up and easy-on-the-eyes grey mesh; they’ve noted how sturdy it is, especially considering the price.
+Easy-to-angulate panels adjust up to 141 inches, so you can easily fence off open kitchens and double-wide staircases.
+Parent reviewers love the less-than-30-minute set-up and easy-on-the-eyes grey mesh, and note how sturdy it is, especially considering the price.

-**Buy it: Summer Infant Extra Wide Baby Gage and Playard, $63, Walmart.com
+Buy it: Summer Infant Extra Wide Baby Gate and Playard, $79, Amazon.com

 Best Transparent Baby Gate